postnerd/postbot/readme.md

 Play against the current version on lichess.
 You can play rated and casual games.

 lichess: https://lichess.org/@/postbot

+postbot is running on a Raspberry Pi 4.

 ## postbotR on lichess
 The little brother of postbot, just playing random moves in casual games.
 A proof of concept to launch a chess bot on lichess.